 Late in the 1990s, Deo Kyara, along with a group of prayer leaders from across Africa, began to imagine a gathering of people from all over the continent coming together to pray for Africa.
-This is the Dark Continent: slavery, wars, genocide, corrupt leaders, human trafficking, disease, broken families, poverty, HIV/AIDs.
+A continent that has suffered greatly: slavery, wars, genocide, corrupt leaders, human trafficking, disease, broken families, poverty, HIV/AIDs.
 These leaders knew their continent needed a holy intervention.
 So in 2001, this dream became a reality.
 In Arusha, Tanzania – a place halfway between Cape Town and Cairo – over 10,000 people came from all over the continent to fast and to pray.
-They poured into a stadium and, from morning to evening, they faithfully prayed for transformation in Africa.
+They poured into a stadium and from morning to evening, they faithfully prayed for transformation in Africa.

 On the morning of the second day, 16 leaders set out from this prayer gathering carrying 53 stones – each stone representing one of the 53 countries in Africa.
 They began an ascent of Mt.
 Kilimanjaro.
 In the Bible, it is not uncommon for people to seek God by ascending to a mountaintop.
 Mt.
 Kilimanjaro, at 19,300 feet, is the roof of Africa; the tallest peak, and the tallest freestanding mountain in the world.
 It is the mountaintop.
 Each of these 16 leaders prayed fervently for one element of Africa; Deo prayed for the young people of the continent.
 They walked and prayed for seven whole days, all the way to the top of Mt.
 Kilimanjaro.
 Step by step, day by day, they cried out to God to renew their countries, their continent and their people.
 If one person grew too weak to carry their stones, others bore the burden.
 When they finally reached the top, they placed the stones at Uhuru peak, the summit of the mountain.